Abbas II of Persia: Ascension and regency

 According to a report by the Dutch East India Company (VOC), Soltan Mohammad Mirza was born on 30 August 1632 in Qazvin.
 The eldest son of Safi of Persia and Anna Khanum, he grew up in the royal harem, surrounded by women and eunuchs, and was tutored by Rajab Ali Tabrizi.
-His mother, a Circassian concubine, only gained a political standing in the harem and distinguished herself from other nameless concubines because she had produced the shah's male heir.
-Saru Taqi had a close relationship with Anna Khanum, as observed by travelers such as Jean Chardin—he was an agent and confidant to her, and the queen mother ruled the realm through him upon Mohammad Mirza's ascension.
+His mother, a Circassian concubine, only gained political standing in the harem and thus distinguish herself from other nameless concubines because she had produced the shah's male heir.
+Saru Taqi had a close relationship with Anna Khanum, as observed by travellers such as Jean Chardin.
+He was an agent and confidant to her, and the queen mother ruled the realm through him upon Mohammad Mirza's ascension.

 Safi sought to have Mohammad Mirza and his brothers blinded, but thanks to the sympathy of a eunuch whose job was to blind the princes, Mohammad Mirza retained his sight by feigning blindness.
 He did this until the end of his father's reign.
 This deception partly explains why he was still illiterate at the age of ten.

-On 15 May 1642, aged nine-and-a-half, the young prince ascended the throne, four days after the death of Safi, and following a meeting of the state council provided by Saru Taqi.
+On 15 May 1642, aged nine-and-a-half, the young prince ascended the throne, four days after the death of Safi, and following a meeting of the state council organised by Saru Taqi.
 At his coronation ceremony, Mohammad Mirza adopted the regnal name Abbas, and issued a tax remission of 500,000 tomans, in addition to a ban on the consumption of alcoholic drinks.
 The grand vizier maintained his position in a smooth transition of power, later removing rivals such as Rustam Bek, an influential Georgian figure during Safi's reign, to consolidate his grip on power.
-Abbas, until now secluded from the outer world as had his father been, was sent to Qazvin to be educated as a king; the quick progress he made enabled him to be introduced to the religious texts.
-Abbas forged a lifelong interest in theology; this may have had rooted in reading a new Persian translation of Al-Kafi.
+Abbas, until now secluded from the outer world (as had his father), was sent to Qazvin to be educated as a king; the quick progress he made enabled him to be introduced to the religious texts.
+Abbas forged a lifelong interest in theology; this may have been the result of his reading a new Persian translation of Al-Kafi.
 In addition to his studies (on a variety of subjects), the shah also learned riding, archery, polo and other equestrian games.